Public-Health-Scotland/technical-docs/CONTRIBUTING.md

 # Contributing to the PHS Data Science Knowledge Base

-Firstly, thanks for taking the time to check out this guide and thinking about contributing! :tada::+1:
+Firstly, thanks for taking the time to check out this guide and thinking about contributing!

-The following is a set of guidelines for contributing, hosted on GitHub.
-These guidelines mainly focus on the development of the application, rather than content.
-If you're interested in contributing to content, go to the [resources](#resources) section.
+The following is a set of guidelines for contributing to PHS technical documentation.
+As the back-end to the [PHS Data Science Knowledge Base documentation page](https://public-health-scotland.github.io/knowledge-base/docs/), there is specific requirements to ensure that the documentation is consistent and accessible.

 #### Table Of Contents